Girl, 7, Tells School Counselor She Found Dead Body In Basement Wearing Her Mom’s Clothes — It Was Her Mother

-A grisly story unfolded as a 7-year-old little girl told her school counselor that she found a dead body in the basement at her house.
+A grisly story unfolded as a 7-year-old girl told her school counselor that she found a dead body in the basement at her house.
 For two days this little girl lived in fear of telling her father that there was a body in the basement in their Kansas City, Missouri, home.

 According to the Bluefield Daily Telegraph, the girl also told the counselor she found “lots of blood” and a body with a “stab on the back.”
 The child was afraid because her father had been acting “weird” and she was afraid to tell him what she had found in the basement because she “didn’t want to be next.”